The Editor Suggests :

 sorcerer (Eng): (n) A practitioner of sorcery.

 sorcery (Eng): (n) Occult and magical practices considered associated with hostility, evil and darkness, tending to induce illness and death in a subject, rather than healing.
 This is a very general definition.
 More detailed definitions would be culture-specific or even teacher-specific.
-There are exceptions, such as the teachings of Carlos Castaneda which he calls sorcery, yet the practice of which does not fit this definition; in Ecuador, shamans are commonly called sorcerers.
+There are exceptions, such as the teachings of Carlos Castaneda which he calls sorcery, yet the practice of which does not fit this definition; in Ecuador, shamans are commonly called brujos [sorcerers].
 Sorcerers and shamans study the same occult realm, yet approach practice with very different intentions.
 PGO In the Amazon, a vegetalista is able to distinguish the type of sorcery his patient is suffering from by ingesting ayahuasca and observing the type of lights surrounding the patient.
 If he sees zig-zagging lights, it means his patient has been hit by a chontero.
 If he sees small waves crossed by dark lines, then the patient has been hit by a huaní.
-If the waves are larger, than hechicería marupa is involved.
-AYV: Among the ranks of the shamans were many sorcerers who practiced black magic in secret and whose malign influence was widely feared.
-They were associated with spiders, lizards, snakes, toads and moths, and it was bad luck to see any of these creatures near someone’s home.
+If the waves are larger, then hechicería marupa is involved.
+AYV Among the ranks of the shamans were many sorcerers who practiced black magic in secret and whose malign influence was widely feared.
+They were associated with spiders, lizards, snakes, toads and moths, and it was bad luck to see any of these creatures near someone's home.
 Even the Inca ruler feared enchantment; women attendants instantly swallowed any hairs that fell from his head lest they should fall into the hands of hostile shamans.
-IAWS
+IAWS Compare, caveat about witchcraft here.

 soroqch’i: (n) Mountain sickness.
 ROR